emqxarchive/emqx-docs-en/source/lwm2m.rst

 Lightweight M2M (LWM2M) is a set of protocols defined by the Open Mobile Alliance (OMA) for machine-to-machine (M2M) or Internet of Things (IoT) device management and communications.
 It can be found `here <http://www.openmobilealliance.org/wp/>`_ .

-LWM2M is based on coap protocol, and be carried on UDP or SMS.
+LWM2M is based on coap protocol, and can be carried on UDP or SMS.

-There are two types server:
+There are two types of servers:

-- LWM2M BOOTSTRAP SERVER. emq-lwm2m does not support such a server.
+- LWM2M BOOTSTRAP SERVER. emq-lwm2m does not support such kind of server.
-- LWM2M SERVER. emq-lwm2m implement most features of this server, except SMS binding.
+- LWM2M SERVER. emq-lwm2m implements most features of this server type, except for SMS binding.

-LWM2M define service on a device as Object and Resource, which is represented in a XML file.
-XML Object can be found `here <http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html>`_ .
+LWM2M defines service on a device as Object and Resource, which is represented in a XML file.
+A list of registered XML Objects can be found `here <http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html>`_ .

 ----------------
 EMQ-LWM2M plugin
 ----------------

 EMQ-LWM2M is an EMQ plugin，which implemnts most LWM2M features.
-MQTT client is able to access LWM2M device through emq-lwm2m plugin, by sending a command and read its response.
+MQTT client is able to access LWM2M device through emq-lwm2m plugin, by sending a command and reading its response.

 ------------------------------